-1. Meeting facilities and places of worship may include functionally related internal facilities such as kitchens, multipurpose rooms, and offices.
-Places of worship may establish schools, daycare centers, and on-site social programs such as health care clinics, and food banks.
+- 1. Meeting facilities and places of worship may include functionally related internal facilities such as kitchens, multipurpose rooms, and offices.
+Places of worship may establish schools, daycare centers, and on-site social programs such as health care clinics, and food banks. - The proposed Use shall comply with the Nuisance Standards in Article 6 Section 1.G.